How to Identify Genuine Rubies and Synthetic or Fake Ones

-A Comprehensive Guide: How to Differentiate Between Genuine Rubies and Synthetic or Fake Ones
+A Comprehensive Guide: How to Differentiate Between Genuine Rubies and Synthetic Ones

 Rubies, the fiery gemstones coveted for their intense red hue, have fascinated humanity for centuries.
 However, in the age of technology, distinguishing between genuine rubies and their synthetic or fake counterparts has become increasingly challenging.
 This comprehensive guide equips you with the knowledge needed to differentiate between authentic rubies and their imitations.